 The end of World War II saw an explosive growth in consumer credit in the United States.
 A significant part of that consumer credit was installment sale credit to purchase motor vehicles.
-To govern that market, many states passed laws called Motor Vehicle Sales Finance Acts.
-Missouri adopted such an Act.
+To govern that market, many states passed laws called Retail Installment Sales Acts.
+Ohio adopted such an Act.

 Although they have similar names, these acts are not uniform (they were not promulgated by the Uniform Law Commissioners), but all of the acts appear to be copied from the same basic template.
-Because they preceded the federal disclosure law, Truth In Lending, all of them have disclosure requirements similar to those now found in the federal law.
+Because they preceded the federal disclosure law, Truth in Lending, most of them have disclosure requirements similar to those now found in the federal law.
 For example, it is common for these acts to require a specific size of type and to enumerate a list of items that must be expressed in a retail installment sale contract.
-But these acts went beyond disclosure requirements.
-They typically establish maximum interest rates, and they often prohibit certain contract terms and forbid certain creditor behavior.
-In addition, they specifically list the charges that may be imposed in a vehicle installment sale transaction based upon industry practice, consumer preference, and a legislative determination that these charges are closely related to vehicle purchases and are therefore appropriate.
+But these acts went beyond mere disclosure requirements.
+They typically establish maximum annual percentage rates, and they often prohibit certain contract terms and forbid certain creditor behavior.
+In addition, they specifically list the charges that may be imposed in a vehicle installment sale transaction based upon industry practice, consumer preference and a legislative determination that these charges are closely related to vehicle purchases and are therefore appropriate.